Cocrystal Screening, Selection, and Formulation

 At Triclinic our focus on being the leader in the cocrystal field and our continuous innovation separates us from other CROs offering cocrystal screening services:

 We are the only contract research group to employ a phase diagram-guided approach to cocrystal screening.
-This, combined with our extensive coformer list results in a discovery rate of ~75%.
+This, combined with our extensive coformer list results in a discovery rate of ~75% that leads the industry.

 Phase Diagrams for finding Cocrystals Figure 1.
 Establishing phase relationships can lead to a more intelligent approach to solid-form screening and development as well as prediction of undiscovered solid-forms or instability.
 Important tools in establishing phase relationships are thermal analysis techniques such as differential scanning calorimetry (DSC), thermogravimetric analysis (TGA), and increasingly, temperature-dependent XRPD.
 New phases are characterized by their melting points and their stoichiometric domains.